lucarv/connfac-lab/README.md

 Please follow the instructions step-by-step.
 We have noticed that 9 out of 10 times when things don't work is because we have accidentally missed one or more steps.
 For that odd cases, we might even hand out a cool sticker for those who help us correct/improve the instructions.

-At the end of these 3 days we will be prod=udy showing a fully functioning Connected Factory solution, like the one below, and even better!
+At the end of these 3 days we will be proudly showing a fully functioning Connected Factory solution, like the one below, and even better!

 ![](images/connfac.png)